trioscoet26/SmartWaste/README.md

 ---

 ## 🛠️ Problems Solved
+- Absence of AI-Based Real-Time Waste Monitoring
 - Slow detection of waste in large cities
 - Manual task assignment to cleanup crews
+- Lack of Sentiment Analysis in Waste Management Systems
+- Lack of Waste Reporting and Reward System
 - Low community involvement causing delays and poor hygiene
 - Shortage of recyclable raw materials for industries
+- Chatbot Support for Public Queries and Waste Information

 ---